 - Pay Open invoices online.
 Customers can review their account open balance and submit full or partial payments to cancel open invoices.

 - Print Statements.
-Customers can access to detailed account statement including all types of transactions such as orders, invoices and payments.
+Customers can access detailed account statements including all types of transactions such as orders, invoices, and payments.

 - Enter Quick Orders.
-B2B customers can easily create new orders by entering sku numbers and quantities to be purchased without needing to browse through the product catalog searching for products.
+B2B customers can easily create new orders by entering SKU numbers and quantities to be purchased without needing to browse through the product catalog to search for products.

 - Create Multiple Shopping Lists.
-Customers can create multiple shopping lists with the products they frequently purchase, making it easy to organize your product needs and quickly reorder items.
+Customers can create multiple shopping lists with the products they frequently purchase, making it easy to organize their product needs and quickly reorder items.

 - Stock Visibility.
 Shoppers can see how much stock is available for each product.
 Merchants can even display the stock level in each warehouse.

 In general, companies selling B2B typically sell through additional channels than online.
-Hence it’s key that customers portal not only displays sales, entered through the website, but include dashboard, reports, sales and transactions information sourced from all sales channels.
+Hence, it’s key that the customer portal not only displays sales, entered through the website but also includes a dashboard, reports, sales, and transaction information sourced from all sales channels.
 This is why SuiteCommerce Advanced is better equipped to support B2B customers.

-Both SuiteCommerce Advanced and Shopify Plus support multiple currency including checkout.
-This capability is brand new for Shopify who before only had multiple currency on product catalog only and once a customer reached the payment stage, though, they were only able to pay in the base currency of your site.
-One limitation though is that Shopify feature is subject to using their payment processor linked with Stripe.
-Also, currently supporting up to 9 currencies only.
+Both SuiteCommerce Advanced and Shopify Plus support multiple currencies including checkout.
+This capability is brand new for Shopify.
+One limitation, though, is that the Shopify feature is subject to using their payment processor linked with Stripe.
+Also, it currently supports up to 9 currencies only.

-As far as multiple language SuiteCommerce Advanced allows merchants to set up their store in as many languages as needed, however Shopify Plus requires merchants to clone the website every time a new language needs to be supported.
-This means that each Shopify instance and only support ONE language.
+As far as multiple languages, SuiteCommerce Advanced supports as many languages as needed.
+However, Shopify Plus requires merchants to clone the website every time a new language needs to be supported.
+This means that each Shopify instance only supports ONE language.

 I personally don’t agree when people talk about platform scalability only referring to the capability of supporting growing traffic and sales.

-The real platform challenge when business is growing, that is often overlooked (and it ends up hurting merchants when it’s too late to change), lies on being able to manage larger volume of orders and how flexible the platform is to accommodate new business scenarios and pivot according to the new discovered market and business needs and trends.
+The real platform challenge when a business is growing is being able to manage a larger volume of orders, and how flexible the platform is to accommodate new business scenarios and pivot according to the newly discovered market and business needs and trends.

 Managing Growing Incoming Orders

-When an online merchant selects Shopify Plus to run their e-commerce, the merchant will need to connect Shopify Plus to business critical 3rd party softwares such as CRM, ERP, Accounting and inventory management.
+When an online merchant selects Shopify Plus to run their eCommerce, the merchant will need to connect Shopify Plus to business-critical 3rd parties software such as CRM, ERP, Accounting, and inventory management.
 To connect these systems, 3rd party connectors are required.

-When you are using connectors to communicate between systems you will need to first pray that the connector will be able to support your growing needs and if at all possible, maintaining and keep developing advanced integration code.
-The risk for hurting the business is high, not to mention the time and money that needs to be allocated to make new scenarios work.
+When you are using connectors to communicate between systems, you will need to first pray that the connector will be able to support your growing needs and if at all possible, maintain and keep developing advanced integration code.
+The risk of hurting the business is high, not to mention the time and money that needs to be allocated to make new scenarios work.